Optimization Strategies for Variational Quantum Algorithms in Noisy Landscapes: Appendix A : details of the algorithms

 \section{Appendix A : details of the algorithms}

-\section{Evolutionary algorithms}
+\subsection{Evolutionary algorithms}

-\textbf{Covariance Matrix Adaptation Evolution Strategy (CMA-ES)}: The Covariance Matrix Adaptation Evolution Strategy (CMA-ES) is an advanced evolutionary algorithm tailored for continuous optimization problems.
-It operates by adapting the covariance matrix of the search distribution, allowing it to learn the shape and orientation of the objective function's landscape.
-This adaptation process enables CMA-ES to explore the search space more effectively and exploit promising regions with greater precision.
-By dynamically adjusting the covariance matrix, CMA-ES can handle complex and multimodal functions, making it one of the most robust and efficient algorithms for continuous optimization. \cite{cmaes2001}
+\textbf{Covariance Matrix Adaptation Evolution Strategy (CMA-ES)}: An advanced evolutionary algorithm for continuous optimization that adapts the covariance matrix of the search distribution to learn the objective function's landscape.
+Key hyperparameters include population size (typically scaled with problem dimension) and step-size control (sigma).
+This adaptation enables effective exploration and exploitation of complex multimodal functions \cite{cmaes2001}.

-\textbf{Coral Reef Optimization (CRO)}: Coral Reef Optimization (CRO) is inspired by the natural processes observed in coral reefs, such as competition for space, larval settlement, asexual reproduction, and predation.
-In CRO, the algorithm simulates the competition among corals for space on the reef, where each coral represents a potential solution.
-The algorithm uses processes analogous to larval settlement (exploration), asexual reproduction (exploitation), and predation (selection) to balance exploration and exploitation.
-This approach helps CROs navigate complex search spaces effectively and find optimal solutions for a diverse range of optimization problems. \cite{cro2014}

-\textbf{Evolutionary Programming (EP)}: Evolutionary Programming (EP) is a classical evolutionary algorithm that emphasizes mutation and selection operations rather than recombination.
-EP focuses on evolving a population of candidate solutions by applying mutation to generate new individuals and selecting the best among them based on their fitness.
-This approach is particularly effective in solving optimization problems with rugged or highly multimodal landscapes, where traditional recombination techniques might struggle.
-EP’s strength lies in its simplicity and its ability to adapt to a variety of problem domains. \cite{yao1999evolutionary}